ccgilroy/ma-thesis/doc/ma_revisions/04_results.md

 For the 23 cities that are the focus of my analysis, I present average tract values for the seven characteristics of interest in Table 1.
 I divide Census tracts into four groups: tracts located in gay neighborhoods, tracts matched to be as similar as possible to those neighborhoods in the 2006-2010 time period, tracts containing gay bars outside of gay neighborhoods, and all other tracts in the included counties.
 I show average values for 2006-2010 and 2011-2015 side-by-side to provide an overview of temporal change.

-This is the demographic signature of gay neighborhoods: they are whiter and more educated than most tracts in their areas.
-They have more men, and fewer married couples.
-They are denser, wealthier, and more expensive to rent in.
-This initial description of gay neighborhoods agrees with the work of previous scholars, such as @castells_cultural_1983, @hanhardt_safe_2013, and @ghaziani_there_2014.
-Table 1 also shows that matching by Mahalanobis distance successfully achieved similarity across all seven variables in 2006-2010.
-Because gay-neighborhood tracts are unusual, this is important to confirm.
-Finally, the tracts with gay bars outside gay neighborhoods have different characteristics from those inside gay neighborhoods.
-These values are often intermediate between gay neighborhoods and other places, except for median income, which is the lowest of all four categories of tracts.
-This suggests that excluding these tracts from my models is, in fact, appropriate.

 \linespread{1}\selectfont

 \begin{table}